mizma/flatbox/hardware-rev1.1/README.md

 Upload the .zip file in [acrylic-shell](acrylic-shell/) to the Elecrow Acrylic cut service to order.
 .Zip file includes the dxf file and the dimentions.txt file.
 PDF is just for reference.

 Layer 01 and 02 should be made of 3mm thickness.

-Layer 03 ~ 05 should be made of 2mm thickness.
+For the top 3 layers, there are two options:

+1. Print Layer 03 at 2mm, 04 at 2mm x 2.
+    * This will produce the flatbox-acr at 13.6mm at the body (excl. rubber feet and buttons) at the cost of reset switch not being covered.
+2. Print Layer 03 at 2mm, 04 at 3mm and layer 05 at 2mm.
+    * This will produce the flatbox-acr at 14.6mm at the body (excl. rubber feet and buttons).
+Reset switch will be covered at the cost of thickness and less button extrusion. (may want to tweak the button caps to have more thickness)

 The original design file (FreeCAD file) can be found [here](extras/acryl-design).